rreusser/gaussian-mixture-estimator/README.md

 ## Example

 Not currently on npm.
-Pass it a list of n-dimensional coordinates (1D must currently be wrapped in an array) and specify the number of mixture components.
+Pass it a list of n-dimensional coordinates (1D components must currently be wrapped in an array) and specify the number of mixture components.
 More documentation to come.

 ```javascript
 var estimate = require('gaussian-mixture-estimator')